rudraboina-raj/docker-guide/README.md

 Advantages:
 --------------------------------------------------------------------
-①Portability :-
+* Portability :-
 you can actually take this application and run it wherever you want.

-②Consistency:-
+* Consistency:-
 Irrespective of what infra it is, where you ru  it, you will get o/p Consistently.

 * Solation :
 Isolation of application logic from infra dependency.

 * Efficiency.

 Brief:
-*Specific application that we want to run,  we need dependencies versions and all those requirements we write in Configuration file called dockerfile.
+* Specific application that we want to run,  we need dependencies versions and all those requirements we write in Configuration file called dockerfile.

 * image will run in host system that becomes a Container.

 * Single image we can turnup multiple Containers.

-*image is immutable (Cannot be modified).
+* image is immutable (Cannot be modified).

 Commands :
 -------------------------------------------------------------------
-* To run image --
+* To run image

 docker run - it imagename /docker run imagename

-* list out all running Container --
+* list out all running Container

-→docker ps
+docker ps

-*previously run containers --
+* previously run containers

 docker ps-a

-* To Stop the Container --
+* To Stop the Container

-→ docker stop Container ID
+docker stop Container ID

-* remove --
+* remove

-→docker rm Container ID
+docker rm Container ID

-* list all images --
+* list all images

 docker images

-*To remove image --
+* To remove image

 docker rmi image ID

-* To build dockerfile --
+* To build dockerfile

-→ docker build -t my-python-app
+docker build -t my-python-app

-*To run along with port access --
+* To run along with port access

-→ docker run - P 4000:80 my-python-app
+docker run - P 4000:80 my-python-app

 Dockerfile:
 ----------------------------------------------------------------------